flowground/amazonaws-com-health-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeEventDetails
-### <p>Returns detailed information about one or more specified events.
+<blockquote><p>Returns detailed information about one or more specified events.
 Information includes standard event data (region, service, etc., as returned by <a>DescribeEvents</a>), a detailed event description, and possible additional metadata that depends upon the nature of the event.
-Affected entities are not included; to retrieve those, use the <a>DescribeAffectedEntities</a> operation.</p> <p>If a specified event cannot be retrieved, an error message is returned for that event.</p>
+Affected entities are not included; to retrieve those, use the <a>DescribeAffectedEntities</a> operation.</p> <p>If a specified event cannot be retrieved, an error message is returned for that event.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_